 - Kostoulas, A. and Lämmerer, A. (2018).
 ‘Making the transition into teacher education: Resilience as a process of growth.’
 In S. Mercer and A. Kostoulas (Eds), Language Teacher Psychology (pp. 247-263).
 Bristol: Multilingual Matters.

 Plans were in place for additional research, using interview data from early career teachers in their placement year, as well as a more ambitious study focussing on the resilience of teachers across their career trajectory.
-These plans have been put on hold, as the initial studies (above) made salient the methodological challenges of studying resilience in the absence of discernible adversity, as well as conceptual problems associated with a domain-specific definition of resilience for language teachers.
+These plans have been put on hold, for two reasons.

 - Kostoulas, A. (2016, April).
 Surviving and Thriving in the Language Classroom.
 Workshop during the Teachers of English in Austria Biannual Conference (Graz ConneXion 2016).